Iran, like wider Mideast, relies on deliveries amid pandemic

 With so many staying home, the internet taxi service Snapp, the Iranian app that resembles Uber, has seen a drop off in demand.

-“Before the Nowruz (the Persian New Year), some 800,000 were active in (using) Snapp, but the virus cut 70 percent of them," Snapp CEO Jhubin Alaghband told the AP.
+“Before the Nowruz (the Persian New Year), some 800,000 were active in (using) Snapp, but the virus cut 70 percent of them," Snapp's managing director, Jhubin Alaghband told the AP.

 The pandemic, however, has seen a spike in demand for SnappFood, which organizes grocery store deliveries.
 Its orders have doubled to some 20,000 a day, Alaghband said.